Shop MagsBC

 Decorative arts are defined as creative works, often of a practical or useful nature, produced by an artist, craftsman, or amateur, which have intrinsic aesthetic and/or historical value, including: architectural ornament; ceramics; glass; furniture and furnishings; graphics; metalwork and jewellery; textiles; theatre arts; and, interior, industrial, and landscape design.

-This $1,000 juried award will be presented annually to the winner at the Canadian Society of Decorative Arts/Cercle canadien des arts décoratifs (CSDA/CCAD) Symposium and the article will be published in Ornamentum magazine and website.
+This $1,000 juried award (John Fleming Award in Decorative Arts Writing) will be presented annually to the winner at the Canadian Society of Decorative Arts/Cercle canadien des arts décoratifs (CSDA/CCAD) Symposium and the article will be published in Ornamentum magazine and website.

 • National Magazine Awards: These awards recognize the best in the Canadian magazine industry with 29 categories falling under Writing and Visual, Editorial, Grand Prix: Best Magazine, and Special.
 Awards include cash prizes of $1,000 for gold medal winners.
 The early bird application deadline is mid-January and the final application deadline is at the end of January, with varying application fees per award type.
 Visit Site